edap/udk-3d-web-fundamentals/Readme.md

+### 08

+Vincent intro to UV mapping

+Fire events animation.

+What is light backing
+[How to bake lights in Blender](https://twitter.com/arturitu/status/966257367871606784)

 Mesh optimizer.
 Use draco or [this](https://github.com/zeux/meshoptimizer#gltfpack)
 Exercise: Works with one of these 2 optimizer, reach the point where too much compression creates issues with your mesh.

-### 08
+### 09

-What is light backing
-[How to bake lights in Blender](https://twitter.com/arturitu/status/966257367871606784)
+Adding text to [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-text) sketch.

 ## Documentation